myndpm/open-source/DEVELOPMENT.md

 ## Considerations

-This repo uses `yarn` workspaces to let the website to consume the built libraries from the `dist` folder.
-Once you build them with `yarn build:libs` you will be able to run the website with `yarn start`.
+The `postinstall` script builds the `util` package and setup its workspace from the `dist` folder.
+There are a couple of dependencies of utils that are in the root folder to be able to build it, and needs to be synced with the package.

+To be able to run the website, build the demo package first with `yarn build`.

 ## Publishing to npm

-We have scripts to be executed with `npm` instead `yarn` like `npm run npm:dyn-forms` which will build the library for production, will postbuild the schematics, publish to `npmjs` and `github` and create a git tag.
+There's a `release` workflow based on GitHub actions which needs to be executed manually everytime to publish the latest changes to NPM.